collective/volto-bookmarks/README.md

 ## Features

-Add and manage bookmarks of pages and searchkit queries.
+Add and manage bookmarks of pages and search and searchkit queries.

 Bookmarks are grouped by the value of a selectable content type field.